 - Dungeons & Dragons:

-- Concordant Killers are powerful outsiders that are part-celestial, part-fiend, rumored to have been created by gods of Neutrality to preserve the Balance Between Good and Evil.
+- Concordant killers are powerful outsiders that are part-celestial and part-fiend, rumored to have been created by gods of Neutrality to preserve the Balance Between Good and Evil.
 These True Neutral beings wield Concordant Greatswords that are simultaneously holy, unholy, axiomatic and anarchic, know powerful magic like blasphemy, dictum, holy word and word of chaos, and can shift their magical defenses to protect them against foes of a certain alignment.
 They work as hitmen for demon princes and deities alike, accepting favors instead of treasure, and collectively track their kills to make sure their operations don't favor one alignment over another.

 - A nonliving example would be the physical copies of the Pact Primeval, stored in Mount Celestia, Mechanus, and the lowest reaches of the Nine Hells of Baator.
 These powerful magical artifacts document the ancient accord between Asmodeus' devils and the deities of law that gave the baatezu permission to punish mortal souls in Hell, and thus register strongly as lawful, good and evil artifacts.
 Mortal characters who encounter this aura must make a saving throw or become confused at its oxymoronic nature, but outsiders suffer a more drastic reaction — devils may suffer a spontaneous demotion to a lower rank of baatezu and will eventually dissipate entirely.
 Thus, Asmodeus guards his copy of the Pact Primeval with exclusively mortal cultists.